2022 Quick Start Grant Recipients

 Proposed Solution

 The pilot will integrate heat pump technology deployment as part of an existing anti-displacement and home rehabilitation program.
-Selected households living with limited incomes will receive heat pump space heating and cooling, and/or heat pump water heaters in addition to a suite of other electrification and energy efficiency measures to reduce energy burden and improve thermal comfort.
+Selected households living with limited incomes will receive heat pump space heating and cooling and/or heat pump water heaters in addition to a suite of other electrification and energy efficiency measures to reduce energy burden and improve thermal comfort.

 Theory of Change